2024 Colorado Amendment J: Background

 In 2006, Colorado voters passed Amendment 43 which defined marriage as a union between one man and one woman within the State of Colorado.
-Same-sex marriage was illegal in Colorado prior to this, with the ballot measure simply moving the state's ban on same-sex marriage from state statue to the state Constitution.
+Same-sex marriage was illegal in Colorado prior to this, with the ballot measure simply moving the state's ban on same-sex marriage from state statute to the state Constitution.
 Following a 2014 decision by the Colorado Supreme Court, Attorney General John Suthers declared that County Clerks within the state could not deny couples marriage licenses on the basis of sex.
 On June 26, 2015, the US Supreme Court ruled in the case Obergefell v.
 Hodges which struck down same-sex marriage bans nationwide.
 This made the text of Amendment 43 legally unenforceable.
 Following the 2022 decision in Dobbs v.
 Jackson Women's Health Organization however, some groups in favor of same-sex marriage pushed to repeal Amendment 43 out of concern that the Obergefell v.
 Hodges decision could be overturned by the US Supreme Court as well.

 On April 19, 2024, Senator Joann Ginal and Representatives Alex Valdez and Brianna Titone introduced Senate Concurrent Resolution 24–003 to the Colorado General Assembly to refer the issue of the Constitutionality same-sex marriage to voters.
 The bill passed the Colorado Senate on a vote of 29 in favor to 5 opposed.
 All 23 Senate Democrats as well as 6 Republicans voted in favor, with all 5 no votes coming from Republicans.
 The bill then passed the Colorado House of Representatives with all Democrats voting in favor other than Regina English and all Republicans voting against other than Matt Soper and Rick Taggart.
 The bill was signed into law by Governor Jared Polis on May 8, 2024, resulting in the amendment appearing on the November 2024 ballot.
 The amendment was passed by voters, removing language from the Colorado Constitution stating that marriage is exclusively between a man and a woman.